¿Quién es quién?

 and Carmen Cecilia Urbaneja for Telemundo.
 It is an adaptation of the telenovela produced in 2003, Amor descarado.

 Danna Paola, Eugenio Siller, Laura Flores and Carlos Espejel star opposite Kimberly Dos Ramos and Jonathan Islas.

 Production

 The cast of the telenovela was confirmed on August 18, 2015.
 The telenovela is filmed in locations such as; Santa Monica, California, Los Angeles, Miami, United States.

 Plot

-¿Quién es quién? is a story about twin brothers, one rich and the other poor, who were separated at birth and reunited several years laters by fate.
+¿Quién es quién? is a story about twin brothers, one rich and the other poor, who were separated at birth and reunited several years later by fate.
 However their polar opposite lives are switched.
 Through this journey they search and discover themselves.